Law Review Publications:

 Unwarranted Warrants?
 An Empirical Analysis of Judicial Review in Search and Seizure, 138 Harv.
-L. Rev. (forthcoming 2025) (with Miguel de Figueiredo and Brett Hashimoto), draft available upon request.
+L. Rev. 1959 (2025) (with Miguel de Figueiredo and Brett Hashimoto).

-Them’s Fightin’ Words — Maybe: Testing the Application and Boundaries of the “Fighting Words” Doctrine Using a Randomized Survey Experiment, 50 BYU L. Rev. (forthcoming 2025) (with Erin Cranor), draft available upon request.
+Them’s Fightin’ Words — Maybe: Testing the Application and Boundaries of the “Fighting Words” Doctrine Using a Randomized Survey Experiment, 50 BYU L. Rev. 1667 (2025) (with Erin Cranor).

 The Failure of Judicial Recusal and Disclosure Rules: Evidence from a Field Experiment, 117 Nw.
 U. L. Rev. 1277 (2023) (peer reviewed).